4. The Remote Worker's Paradise

 • Find your favourite walking trails

-• Join a gym or sports club
+• Join a gym like Gym Giant or sports club

 • Discover local entertainment spots